Zone (band)

-Their most famous song is "Secret Base (Kimi ga Kureta Mono)", released on August 8, 2001.
-The single sold about 744,000 copies on Japanese Oricon charts.
+Zone's most famous song is "Secret Base (Kimi ga Kureta Mono)", released on August 8, 2001.
+It sold about 744,000 copies in Japan.

 History

-Zone started off with eight members in 1997, then reduced to six and finally to four – Miyu Nagase, Mizuho Saito, Maiko Sakae, and Takayo Ookoshi – by the time they released their first indie disc in 1999.
+Zone started with eight members in 1997, then reduced to six and finally to four – Miyu Nagase, Mizuho Saito, Maiko Sakae and Takayo Ookoshi – by the time it released its first indie disc in 1999.

-Tadayuki Ominami, a representative of Sony Records, noticed that the crowd reaction to the group's debut concert was particularly enthusiastic.
+Tadayuki Ominami, a representative of Sony Records, noticed that the crowd reaction at the group's first concert was particularly enthusiastic.
 Initially, Zone was solely focused on singing and dancing.
 Ominami watched a live video of the band playing with instruments at the KomeKome Klub and felt that, due to the overabundance of dance groups, Zone had the makings of a breakthrough act, provided they could play their instruments as well as sing and dance.

-In late 2003, Takayo Ookoshi announced her departure from Zone to pursue her studies and was replaced by Tomoka Nishimura, one of the two original members cut from the band when they scaled from six members to four.
+In late 2003, Ookoshi announced her departure from Zone to pursue her studies and was replaced by Tomoka Nishimura, one of the two original members cut from the band when it was reduced from six members to four.

-Between 1999 and 2005, Zone released seventeen hit singles, three full-length CDs, and three DVDs, appeared in commercials, and had their own television special, in addition to attending high school.
+Between 1999 and 2005, Zone released 17 hit singles, three full-length CDs and three DVDs, appeared in commercials and a television special, in addition to attending high school.
 They all graduated.